One the sideline of a football game in Dillon about 12 years ago, I felt a tap on the back.

 That night I received the “Outstanding Boy Golfer Award,” which you can tell by the name that it is the most prestigious award the school offers.
-Froggy Hull was the featured speaker at the banquet
+Froggie Hull was the featured speaker at the banquet

 When you are a teenager at a banquet, every speaker is boring.
-Not Froggy.
+Not Froggie.
 He kept the attention of us all the entire time he stood on the stage.
 He told stories, sang songs and recited poems.